Colinax/Fraggy-Backend-Theme/README.md

 ### 1.0-beta2 - work in progress

  * Fixed some buttons
- * Added space between "im" and "Backend" of welcome message
+ * Added space between "im" and "Backend" of german welcome message

 ### 1.0-beta1 - 2016-06-03